KHEngineering/RoboRio/faq/fms.md

 ---

 ##What is mDNS?
-Multicast Domain Name System (mDNS) is a system which allows for resolution of host names to IP addresses on small networks with no dedicated name server.
+Multicast Domain Name System (mDNS) is a system which allows for resolution of host names to IP addresses on small networks with no dedicated name (DNS) server.
 To resolve a host name a device sends out a multicast message to the network querying for the device.
 The device then responds with a multicast message containing it's IP.
 Devices on the network can store this information in a cache so subsequent requests for this address can be resolved from the cache without repeating the network query.

+Basically, instead of having to know the IP address of every device on your network, you can communicate with them using their mDNS name (something like "ping roborio-2168.local" instead of "ping 10.21.68.2"

 The FRC Driver Station, LabVIEW, and the Eclipse plugins for C++ and Java are all programmed to discover your roboRIO using the mDNS protocol.
 This means that the roboRIO can be detected regardless of the interface or IP being used.